woojoo666/arcana-notes/notes11.md

 in firefly, parents would be able to access child state without issue could encourage bad design?

+### Implementing Initializers

-the way static binding/embedding works you reference `_some_name` in the code and then when the interpreter constructs an Actor they pass in a mapping `Actor(mapping)` where `mapping` looks something like
+* the way static binding/embedding works
+* you reference `_some_name` in the code
+* and then when the interpreter constructs an Actor
+* they pass in a mapping `Actor(mapping)` where `mapping` looks something like

         _some_name: 178374229
         _some_other_name: 381947392

-and it substitutes the references with those addresses embeds the addresses in the child template
+* and it substitutes the references with those addresses
+* embeds the addresses in the child template

-so for initializers, we can just create a standard and make `_initializer` a convention for this sort of pattern and you would use it like
+* so for initializers, we can just create a standard
+* and make `_initializer` a convention for this sort of pattern
+* and you would use it like

         fooDef:
             _static_props: _this.[_initializer].pick_one()